Five Tips for Hiring the Best Divorce Attorney

 - How future billing will occur

 As a final thought, bear in mind that a written agreement lessens the prospects that some sort of conflict arise about fees, billing, and payments.
 Moreover, if a fee dispute of some sort does arise, attorney and client can turn to the written engagement contract for guidance in attempting to resolve a problem.
-If you are looking for an experienced divorce attorney, call the Law Offices of Peter Van Aulen for a free consultation.
+If you are looking for an experienced divorce attorney, call the Law Offices of Peter Van Aulen for a consultation.